6 Introduction to the Command Line

 Overwriting variables

-In these examples you have seen how the same variable has been overwritten, this means that you can only access the last content that you stored in the variable.
+In these examples we have seen how the same variable has been overwritten, this means that we can only access the last content that we stored in the variable.
 All the previous contents that a variable may have had are inaccessible as soon as the same variable is given a new value.

 6.11 Quotes matter!